brian-team/brian2tools/docs_sphinx/developer/markdown_developer.rst

 ----------

-To use the dictionary representation for creating markdown strings, by default `MdExpander` class is used.
+To use the dictionary representation for creating markdown strings, by default `~brian2tools.mdexport.expander.MdExpander` class is used.
 The class contains expand functions for different Brian components, such that the user can easily override the particular function without affecting others.
-Also, different options can be given during the instantiation of the object and pass to the `set_device()` or `device.build()`.
+Also, different options can be given during the instantiation of the object and pass to the `~brian2.devices.device.set_device` or ``device.build()``.

 As a simple example, to use GitHub based markdown rendering for mathematical statements, and use Brian specific jargons,